Key Takeaways

 - Close in 7-14 days

-- Sell with existing bookings—buyer honors them
+- Sell with existing bookings; the buyer typically honors them

 - No showings disrupting rental income